ethereum/remix-ide/docs/tutorial_debug.md

 Check in the **terminal** where the transaction you just made is logged.

-Click the debug button to start debugging it.
+Click the **debug button**.

 ![](images/a-debug5-term-debug-but.png)

-Before we get to the actual debugging tool, the next section show how to start debugging session directly from the Debugger.
+But before we get to the actual debugging tool, the next section shows how to start a debugging session directly from the Debugger.

 ### Initiate Debugging from the Debugger